Back in 2007, Dave McClure came up with the AARRR framework.

 - Host giveaways.

 - Reshare the best UGC on your profile.
 [You can use a Shopify app like Okendo to gather UGC]

 - Publish content they’d want to share.

 - Try gamification marketing.

-You can read on all the points in detail in our word of mouth marketing strategies article.
+You can read about all the points in detail in our word-of-mouth marketing strategies article.

 4. Strengthen your recommendation engine

 If you don’t have an internal growth loop, you’ll be busy chasing new customers.